johnnygoo321/SmartLights/README.md

 ## LED Strip Configuration File

 Update the configuration as needed in the **smartLights_server/led_config.py** file.
-In reality, you probably only need to change the LED_COUNT and can play around with the LED_BRIGHTNESS.
+In reality, you probably only need to change the LED_COUNT and can play around with the LED_BRIGHTNESS / LED_BRIGHTNESS_ANIMATION_LIB.

 ```python
 import board